From Violation to Validation: Managing Healthcare Infections with Confidence and Control

 Step 1: Immediate Containment and Documentation

-When an infraction is identified:
+When an infection is identified:

 • Stop the issue from continuing